 The great Maria Muldaur:

-Archive | April, 2010
+Monthly Archive for April, 2010

 Today I put about 60 percent of my books in boxes and tomorrow I’m having a yard sale.
 I feel better already!

 The winds and waves are high, and it’s getting much, much worse.

 Talk about ‘roid rage!
 This email is going around Wall Street. (h/t Steveeboy) Yeah, I’d love to see one of these smartass motherfuckers teach a classroom full of inner city kids.
 Let’s start a hedge fund and bet on how long they’d last.
 I’m guessing two days, tops: We are Wall Street.
 It’s our job […]